|Getting to the starting point:||Car/bus/train from Schwyz or Arth-Goldau|

 |Back from the destination:||Car/train back to Rothenthurm or to Pfäffikon (Lake Zurich) or to Einsiedeln|

 |Technique:||Easy (hiking path)|

 |Difference in elevation:||Ascent 110 m, descent 200 m|

 |Season:||End of April to November|

 |Note: Swimming and barbecue facilities are available in a concealed inlet of the Biber.|

-The cool, damp climate in the trough-shaped upland valley of the Biber led to the formation of many moors, including Switzerland's largest remaining moorland (over 100 hectares).
-This is surrounded by an exceptionally rich variety of habitats: remains of mountain pine upland moors, spruce forest groves, peat bogs, low moors and the winding river Biber with its pastureland.
-The local funding agencies and Pro Natura both campaign for the preservation of this upland moor.
+Many moors were created in the cool and humid climate of the trough-shaped high Biber valley, including Switzerland's largest extant stretch of upland moor and heathland (over 100 hectares).
+It is surrounded by an extremely rich mosaic of different habitats: remains of mountain pine upland moors, spruce forest groves, peat bogs, fens and the winding river Biber with its alluvial pastureland.
+Local service providers join Pro Natura in advocating the preservation of this upland moor.